Wrist Photoplethysmography Predicts Dietary Information: Acknowledgments

 \section{Acknowledgments}

 Authors wish to thank all participants in the Apple Heart \& Movement Study, without whom this research would not be possible, as well as partners at the American Heart Association and Brigham and Women's Hospital.
 We also want to thank all participants in the Validation Study, as well as the food service provider.
-Finally, we would like to thank the following individuals for thoughtful discussion and guidance in support of this work: Salar Abbaspourazad, Matt Bianchi, Justin Dobson, Scott Guelich, Calum MacRae, Udhay Nallasamy, Eduardo Martinez Montes, Rajiv Kumar, Cait Dooley, Jen Block, Prajakta Ranade, Lily Peng, Cameron Olsen, and Saurabh Arora.
+Finally, we would like to thank the following individuals for thoughtful discussion and guidance in support of this work: Salar Abbaspourazad, Saurabh Arora, Matt Bianchi, Jen Block, Justin Dobson, Cait Dooley, Scott Guelich, Rajiv Kumar, Calum MacRae, Eduardo Martinez Montes, Udhay Nallasamy, Cameron Olsen, Lily Peng, and Prajakta Ranade.